Medical Negligence Solicitors in Leicester

 Once our medical negligence solicitor in Leicester has determined you have legal grounds to request payment of compensation, and you have agreed to do so, they will notify the other party in writing that you intend to make a claim.

 The next stage of the process is to obtain the evidence to prove that your injury was the result of negligence and not due to a pre-existing condition or other cause.
 It is important to be thorough at this stage so that the other party has no grounds to reject your application.
-The less reason they have to argue, the faster your claim will be settled and the sooner you will receive payment.
+The less reason they have to argue, the faster your claim settles and the sooner you will receive payment.

 Once the application has been submitted to the other party’s lawyers, they have four months to review the evidence, conduct their own investigation, and respond in writing confirming whether they agree with your belief that your injury was due to negligence, or whether they deny responsibility.
 It is at this point that negotiations begin.